ucsc-ospo/ucsc-ospo.github.io/content/curiosswinter2025/index.md

 # Workshop Details

-The CURIOSS Winter Workshop 2025 is a one-day event designed to foster collaboration, share knowledge, generate outputs, and build a community among Open Source Program Offices within academic and research institutions.

-The workshop’s primary goal is to create a collaborative environment where OSPOs can share their accomplishments, discuss challenges, and explore how CURIOSS can continue to evolve to best support the growing OSPO ecosystem.
+The CURIOSS Winter Workshop 2025 is a one-day event designed to foster collaboration and community among Open Source Program Offices within academic and research institutions.
+Participating OSPOs will be invited to share accomplishments, discuss challenges, and explore how CURIOSS can continue evolving to best support the growing OSPO ecosystem.

 # Schedule

 - The full agenda will be posted by mid-December
-- We expect there to be an evening on January 8 at or near the Dream Inn.
+- We expect there to be an evening event on January 8 at or near the Dream Inn.
 More details to be provided soon.
 - The meeting will run from 9am to about 5pm on January 9, followed by a dinner at the meeting venue.